WickedLukas/nvidia-tuner/README.md

 # NVIDIA-TUNER

-A simple Rust CLI tool to overlock and control the fan of NVIDIA GPUs using the NVML library on Linux.
-This supports both X11 and Wayland.
+A simple Rust CLI tool for overlocking, undervolting and controlling the fan of NVIDIA GPUs on Linux.
+Using the NVML library it equally supports X11 and Wayland.

 ## Features